Kinks, The

 Retrospective and Interview by David Dalton, Gadfly, March 1999

-Take a look at that face, the face of Ray Davies, it's the classic Dickensian mug, the face of a silent movie comedian, a vaudevillian, ...
+TAKE A LOOK at that face, the face of Ray Davies, it's the classic Dickensian mug, the face of a silent movie comedian, a vaudevillian, ...

-Interview by Gavin Martin, Rock's Backpages Audio, February 2006
+Interview by Gavin Martin, Rock's Backpages audio, February 2006

 The King Kink on getting shot in New Orleans, his relationship with brother Dave, his childhood and upbringing, and on songwriting and lyrics, plus so much more.

-File format: mp3; in 2 parts, total file sizes: 53.4mb, total interview length: 58' 21" sound quality: ****
+File format: mp3; file size: 56mb, total interview length: 58' 21" sound quality: ****

-Interview by Keith Altham, NME, April 1965
+Interview by Keith Altham, New Musical Express, 2 April 1965

 THERE IS a touch of the "Paul McCartneys" about Peter Quaife of the Kinks.
 Like Paul he plays bass, and like Paul he is the ...

-Interview by Keith Altham, NME, April 1965
+Interview by Keith Altham, New Musical Express, 16 April 1965

 RAY DAVIES is the King Kink.
 He composed all their hits and although there is no official leader in the group, Ray is the driving ...